askbeka/wc-context/README.md

 ## Concept
 `provider`, is an element providing a context through value property to subscribed `consumers`.
 `consumers` when connected to DOM subscribe to context through dispatching `CustomEvent` which then gets handled by closest `provider` up in the tree.
 `providers` have to be static, connected only once.
-For dynamic context `value` has to be used.
-This is needed for performance and to save users of API from future mental overhead by restricting usage options.
+For dynamic context, `value` property has to be used.
+This is needed for better performance and to save users of API from future mental overhead by restricting usage options.

-## See Redux example in demo folder
+## See Examples in demo folder
 ```
 npm i polymer-cli -g